-We have identified a material weakness in our internal control over financial reporting.
-This material weakness could continue to adversely affect our results of operations and financial condition.
+We previously identified a material weakness in our internal control over financial reporting.
 In the future, we may identify additional material weaknesses or otherwise fail to maintain an effective system of internal control over financial reporting or adequate disclosure controls and procedures, which may result in material errors in our financial statements or cause us to fail to meet our period reporting obligations.